Photograph by Deutsch

 How many of us dare to judge, criticize, and question how things are done?
 In a family, in a bigger social situation like in a village, an even bigger place like a city, or even a bigger one like a country.

-Before I got married, I was using a regular fluoride toothpaste to clean my teeth.
+Before I got married, I was using regular fluoride toothpaste to clean my teeth.
 To tell you the truth, I wasn’t brushing my teeth that often because I am one of the lucky ones.
 I have genetically strong teeth, I got my father’s teeth.

 My siblings, namely my brother and sister, who religiously clean and brush their teeth every day, have bad teeth.
 They have had a number of fillings beginning in childhood.